DenyT17/F1_Analysis/README.md

 ## Next goals 🏆⌛
 * Adding functionality to taking into account the scores for sprints and the fastest lap
 * Creating plot showing changing max speed through years
+* Creating plot showing changing of number of wins each team through years